rails/rails/guides/source/contributing_to_ruby_on_rails.md

 from production applications.

 You can use the [benchmark template](https://github.com/rails/rails/blob/master/guides/bug_report_templates/benchmark.rb) as a starting point.
-It includes the boilerplate code to setup a benchmark using the [benchmark-ips](https://github.com/evanphx/benchmark-ips) gem.
+It includes the boilerplate code to set up a benchmark using the [benchmark-ips](https://github.com/evanphx/benchmark-ips) gem.
 The template is designed for testing relatively self-contained changes that can be inlined into the script.